1and1/ioc-unit/modules/ioc-unit-resteasy/README.md

 ## Principle

-* By using **@JaxRsClasses** at the Testclass, Resources can be made explicite.
+* By using **@JaxRsClasses** at the Testclass, Resources can be made explicit.
 They might also be recognized by @Path but that does not work if the annotation is set at an interface or superclass.
-Provider classes are recognized by @Provider. **@JaxRsPackagesDeep** together with a class representing one package leads to inclusion of all classes in that package and all its subpackages as JaxRsClasses.
+Provider classes are recognized by @Provider. **@JaxRsPackagesDeep** together with a class representing one package leads to inclusion of all classes in that package and all its subpackages as JaxRsClasses, if that leads to too many classes added, a regular expression can be provided, to improve the selection.
 * Use **@TestAuth** at the method to define the username and the roles the user might have.
 If that annotation is set, the authorization constraints are enforced.
+* Use **IocUnitResteasyClientBuilder** to create webtargets for mocked resources.
+The webtargets use a special HttpCLient **IocUnitResteasyHttpClient** which routes all request via the MockDispatcherFactory-generated Mocks.
+These webtargets are ResteasyWebTargets and therefore can easily proxied to a java-interface.

 ## Pure Resteasy